jamnjeri/phase3-codewars/README.md

 ## Don't Give Me Five!
 ### BDD:
-Given a range of numbers, count how many numbers are in that range except any number with a 5 as part of it's digits
+A function that counts how many numbers are in a range of numbers except any numbers with a 5 as part of it's digits.
  - Input -> Start Number, End Number
  - Output -> Count (Total count of numbers in that range)

 ### PSEUDO CODE:
 *START*

+  1. Define a function that accepts the lower limit(start number) and upper limit(end number)of the desired range.
-  1. Initialize variable to store the count
+  2. Initialize a variable to store the count
-  2. Create a loop that starts at the start number and ends at the count number incrementing by 1 for each loop    => for/ while
+  3. Create a loop that starts at the start number and ends at the end number incrementing by 1 for each loop.
-  3. Check for presence of a 5 as a part of it's digits   =>  .indexOf()
+  4. Check for presence of a 5 as a part of it's digits.
-  4. If presence = -1         => Increase count by 1
+  5. If absent, Increase count by 1
-  5. If presence != -1        => Do nothing
+  6. If present, Do nothing

 *END*